bachvietdo01/bachvietdo01.github.io/_posts/2025-06-28-diffusion-models-ddpm.md

 \end{align}
 $$

+Thus minizing the KL will push down the negative log likelihood or equivalently increase the log likelihood.
 Regarding the **Forward Process**, it is straightforward to derive the following using the fact that a sum of two Gaussians is also Gaussian,

 $$